 SAFE CONSUMPTION SPACES SAVE LIVES!

-Safe Consumption Spaces (SCS) also known as safe injection facilities (SIFS), safe injection sites, and drug consumption rooms, have been saving lives around the world for over 30 years.
+Safe Consumption Spaces (SCSs), also known as safe injection facilities, safe injection sites, or drug consumption rooms, have been saving lives around the world for over 30 years.
 There are now over 100 sites worldwide.
 There have been millions of injections at these sites and ZERO overdose deaths.

 SCSs are safe, clean spaces where people can legally use previously obtained drugs under the supervision of healthcare professionals who provide support, safe and sterile equipment, and overdose prevention.

 SCSs provide an array of support including health care, counseling, and referrals to health and social services, including drug treatment.

 SCSs and harm reduction strategies are part of a comprehensive four-pillar approach to drug use, practiced by numerous cities worldwide.
 (Read more about it here.)

 SCSs do not provide drugs, allow the sale of drugs, or condone drug use in any way.
 They are simply a tool that allows people who use drugs to stay alive so that they may have the opportunity for recovery.

 SCSs come in all shapes and sizes.
 This diagram is based on InSite in Vancouver, BC.

 This is the entry point of the SCS where participants are welcomed.
 Here they provide their name or anonymous handle and are then placed on a waiting list for the injection room by the receptionist.
 They can also make appointments to see the nurse or counselor.